starboi02/libook/README.md

 1. Fork the repository into your account.
 2. Clone the repo you forked into your computer.
-4. Use the development branch for your commits.
-5. Follow the pr template strictly while making pull requests.
+4. Follow the pr template strictly while making pull requests.

 # Bugs